 Making Homemade Spice Mixes is a great (and delicious) step to take towards having a healthier lifestyle.
 It's a simple thing to do, helps you avoid the additives in the store bought packages, and it helps save money too.
+These 35 Homemade Seasoning Mixes are sure to become faves in your home!

 When you make your own food, rather than buying packaged, pre-made products, you save money.
 Plain and simple.

 Having someone else make things for you costs more.
 Plus, since you are buying more things (the raw ingredients and the finished product), you are likely wasting more as food does spoil.
+Spices don't really spoil, but they do lose flavor.

 My oldest has life-threatening food allergies, so it's been important for us to have control over what goes into our food.
 And now that our whole family is gluten-free (due to my thyroid disease and us just trying to be healthier), this has become a “family affair.”